savob/statopt-python/README.md

 # Credit

-Originally written in MATLAB by by Jeremy Cosson-Martin and Jhoan Salinas for Ali Sheikholeslami's research group.
-Porting to Python was done by Savo Bajic as a projects for Ali Sheikholeslami's wireline course (ECE1392).
+Originally written in MATLAB by Jeremy Cosson-Martin and Jhoan Salinas for Ali Sheikholeslami's research group.
+Porting to Python was done by Savo Bajic as a project for Ali Sheikholeslami's wireline course, ECE1392, based on version 1.11 of StatEye in MATLAB.